Marwes/combine/README.md

 If you end up trying it I welcome any feedback from your experience with it.
 I am usually reachable within a day by opening an issue, sending an email or posting a message on gitter.

-## Experimental additions

-Though `combine` is stable now that does not mean it is done.
-To make it as easy as possible to opt-in to these upcoming changes cargo features is used.
-If you include one or more of these features in your project you may experience breaking changes between versions.
-As these changes are unstable I really appreciate any and all feedback on these to help make the additions the best they can be.

-* __range_stream__ Adds parsers for zero copy parsing through the use of the `RangeStream` trait.
-* __buffered_stream__ Adds the `BufferedStream` type which can be used to read input from sources which cannot be freely cloned such as files.

 ## Extra

 There is an additional crate which has parsers to lex and parse programming languages in [combine-language](https://github.com/Marwes/combine-language).